 And, no surprise, retirees who travel have higher levels of mental prowess than those who don’t travel.

-A lifetime of adventures have shown me that travel with loved ones deepens our bonds.
+A lifetime of adventures has shown me that travel with loved ones deepens our bonds.

 My husband and I are going to remember this trip, always.